 So, how does the legalization of weed affect state DUI/DWI law?
 Generally, it has no effect: Most states that have decriminalized marijuana haven’t changed their DUI/DWI laws.
 The laws of these states already covered driving while impaired by marijuana.

 In most states, there are two types of DUI charge: “impairment” and “per se.”
 The difference between the two charges is how the prosecution proves the driver was “under the influence.”

-With a per se DUI, the prosecution just needs to show that the driver had a blood alcohol concentration (BAC) of .08% or more.
+With a per se DUI, the prosecution just needs to show that the driver had a blood alcohol concentration (BAC) of .08% or more (.05% or more in Utah.)
 The thinking is that anyone who has a BAC of at least .08% is under the influence and shouldn’t be driving.
-But most per se laws refer only to alcohol concentration—they don’t prohibit driving with a certain amount drugs in your system.
+But most per se laws refer only to alcohol concentration—they don’t prohibit driving with a certain amount of drugs in your system.
 So, a motorist who is under the influence of only marijuana typically can’t be convicted of a per se DUI.